kaushikkr35/automate-the-boring-stuff/README.md

-# automate-the-boring-stuff
+# Automate the Boring Stuff
-Repo to log code that I create / complete as a part of my Python Tutorial
+Repo to log code that I create / complete as a part of my Python Tutorial.
+Following Al Sweigart's 'Automate the Boring Stuff with Python' e-book.